 Later in the afternoon, I meet Teresa, the friend of my wonderful editor Pam Conrad who is living in Rome and who also came to the opening, for a drink near our place.
 She works in the Vatican which is close by.
 It’s lovely to connect!
 In the evening, we walk back across the Tiber to experience old Rome–dinner at a famous restaurant that apparently invented fettucini (not as special as I had hoped!) and a stroll with gelatos in hand through the Piazza Navona.
 Yes, it’s romantic!

 Day 6: Wednesday, April 26 – Borghese and Bernini

 We booked our place at the Museo Borghese a week earlier and even then barely found a slot.
 It’s a popular place and only accessible with reservations that sell out quickly.
 We arrive early in the hopes of eating a bit of lunch before our allotted time comes up but alas, the museum website has steered me wrong.
 The ristorante is closed.
-We patiently line up to redeem our reservations, check my purse, and wait for the magic hour of 1 pm (our entrance time), tummies grumbling.
+We patiently line up to redeem our reservations and wait for the magic hour of 1 pm (our entrance time), tummies grumbling.
 The museum allows one group of people in every two hours.
 The wait is worth it for the main events–the many statues by Bernini who is responsible for a lot of how baroque Rome ended up looking.
 He is a dab hand with the marble, no doubt about that.
 I am fascinated by how he does toes.
 I mean toes are weird-looking at the best of times and Bernini really captures them in all their twisty, misshapen glory.

 In addition to a lot of sculptures, the Museo Borghese has paintings and these amazing mosaics.